Domaine Henri Milan - Papillon blanc 2022 (sans soufre ajouté)

 Nose

-Fresh aromas of peach and apricot
+Fresh notes of peach and apricot

 Mouth

-Creamy texture and salty finish
+Creamy texture with a salty finish

 Serve